RodricBr/rofetch/README.md

   <img border="0" src=".img/example-2.png" alt="roFetch banner" title="Banner!">
 </p>

-> It is recommended for the ASCII banner to have about 13 (the rest will be cut off), and to add some <br>
+> It is recommended for the ASCII banner to have about 13 lines (the rest will be cut off), and to add some <br>
-> additional spaces/tabs to correctly align the informations given by the program.
+> additional spaces/tabs to correctly align the informations outputted by the program.